tus/tus.io/_pages/support.md

 - On [Discourse](https://community.transloadit.com/c/tus), our community forum (new! be one of the first to leave a message).
 - On [Slack](https://slackin-xgybtegrsh.now.sh), where the community is available for a chat.
 - On [Twitter](https://twitter.com/tus_io), where the core developers sometimes tweet about the project.
-- Additionally, the project leads can also be reached directly in person:
+- Additionally, the project lead can also be reached directly in person:
   - Marius: [marius@transloadit.com](mailto:marius@transloadit.com)

 ## Commercial support